The global skills and competency framework for the digital world

 Follows standard approaches to design and execute penetration testing activities.

-Researches and investigates attack techniques and recommend ways to defend against them.
+Researches and investigates attack techniques and recommends ways to defend against them.

 Analyses and reports on penetration testing activities, results, issues and risks.